SHOPPER DECISION MAKING

 Engagement &

-Conversation Online
+Conversion Online

 By recording shoppers’ screens as they complete their online shops, we can understand the online path to purchase, and online factors influencing engagement and conversion, especially the reach and impact of Digital Retail Media.